Atrix256/FalcorPathTracer/readme.md

 * clean up code. eg put hash21 into a header?

-* make jitter options: none, white noise, vdc

 * try using blue noise in cosine weighted hemispheres? or bn as an RNG seed somehow.
  * could also have other noise types
  * blue noise only good for low sample counts
+* make jitter options: none, white noise, vdc?
 * add temporal AA?
 * have imgui options for these.